Patron Saint Against a Sudden Death

 Nonetheless, the opposition was not going to go down without a fight.
 One night, some of the religious who had been ordered to leave, returned and attacked the unsuspecting Avellino.
 Having wounded him, he escaped to a house run by the Theatine Clerks Regular which was relatively new order of priests established by St. Cajetan.

-How can I teach my kids the Catholic faith?
+How can I teach my kids and grandkids the Catholic faith?

 Let the saints help you!

 The Saints Letter Club is a monthly snail mail service that teaches your kids the faith through illustrated letters and fun, hands-on activities about the saints.